react-static/react-static/README.md

 - 😌 Painless project setup & migration.
 - 💯 Supports 100% of the React ecosystem.
 Including CSS-in-JS libraries, custom Query layers like GraphQL, and even Redux.
 - 🔥 Hot Reloadable out-of-the-box.
 Edit React components & styles in real-time.
-- 📲 LAN accessible dev environmentfor testing on other devices like phones and tablets.
+- 📲 LAN accessible dev environment for testing on other devices like phones and tablets.

 ## Videos & Tutorials